 And, if everything went well we should be greeted by a new debugging session of our Rust code in Neovim.

-Rust debugging in Neovim with Vimspector and CodeLLDB Rust debugging in Neovim with Vimspector and CodeLLDB
+Rust debugging in Neovim with Vimspector and CodeLLDB

 If we want to debug Rust Tests we need to:

-1. Compile the test with cargo test.
+- Compile the test with

-2. Locate the binary produced and printed by the cargo test command (target/debug/deps/app-0683da2c6affeec0 in the example below).
+. - Locate the binary produced and printed by the

-4. Set a breakpoint inside our test scope and launch Vimspector.
+to attach the test binary to the debugging session. - Set a breakpoint inside our test scope and launch Vimspector.

 1